hougesen/mdsf/README.md

 Usage: mdsf format [OPTIONS] [INPUT]...

 Arguments:
   [INPUT]...
           Path to files and/or directories

 Options:
+      --config <CONFIG>
-      --config <CONFIG>        Path to config
+          Path to config

+      --debug
+          Log stdout and stderr of formatters

+      --log-level <LOG_LEVEL>
-      --debug                  Log stdout and stderr of formatters --log-level <LOG_LEVEL>  [possible values: trace, debug, info, warn, error, off] --threads <THREADS>      Amount of threads to use.
-Defaults to 0 (auto) --cache                  Only format changed codeblocks -h, --help                   Print help
+          [possible values: trace, debug, info, warn, error, off]

+      --threads <THREADS>
+          Amount of threads to use.

+          Defaults to 0 (auto).

+      --cache
+          Only format changed codeblocks

+      --timeout <TIMEOUT>
+          Tool timeout in seconds

+          Defaults to no timeout

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version                Print version
+          Print version
 ```

 <!-- END_SECTION:format-command-help -->